Methodhub Strengthens Its Board Of Directors Inducts Chairman And Independent Directors

 MethodHub India Headquarters

-BANGALORE, INDIA, January 13, 2025 /EINPresswire / -- Bangalore, India-based software and Technology
+BANGALORE, KARNATAKA, INDIA, January 14, 2025 /EINPresswire / -- Bangalore, India-based software and Technology

-services provider, MethodHub Software Ltd, today announced the appointment of Mr Jayaramakrishnan as Chairman and independent director and Mrs Mini Nair as independent director.
+services provider, MethodHub Software Ltd, today announced the appointment of Mr. Jayaramakrishnan as Chairman and independent director and Ms. Mini Nair as independent director.

 “ Mini Nair is one of the most affable, yet independent and successful media personalities you can meet in your professional journey.
-She has handled multiple tricky distress situations in her consulate assignments, organized many community events and brings a very unique perspective to our board” said Karthikeyan Leelasankar, VP Business Operations, MethodHub .
+She has handled multiple tricky distress situations in her consulate assignments, organized many community events and brings a very unique perspective to our board” said Karthik Leelasankar, VP Business Operations, MethodHub.

 About MethodHub Software Ltd, India: